 Communicating in a relationship is often easier when both partners show positive emotions.
 A positive tone of voice can help conversations flow more smoothly.
-It may also help both partners feel more comfortable and at ease with one another, especially in difficult conversations.
+It also allows both partners to feel more comfortable and at ease with one another, especially in difficult conversations.

 Here are a few points to help ensure you use a positive tone of voice when communicating with your partner:

-- When you are stressed, frustrated, or angry, your body may tense up.
+- Your body may tense up when you are stressed, frustrated, or angry.
 Your words and how you say them may come off as you feeling agitated.
 The best thing you can do is to relax.